-- See also Appendix A, Statement of Work, Section V. - The Invoice Voucher (form A19-1A) must have a wet signature or scanned if submitted electronically.
-If submitting a scanned copy, the CONTRACTOR will retain original signed A-19-1A in CONTRACTOR's records per record retention requirements. - Support documents may be submitted via email. - Each invoice shall only bill for actual hours worked during the quarter which may be higher or lower than the FTE estimate in Section I, Table 1 of Appendix A, Statement of Work. - Quarterly invoicing will follow the schedule in Table 7.
+- See also Appendix A, Statement of Work, Section V. - The Invoice Voucher (form A19-1A) must have a wet signature or scanned, if submitted electronically.
+An electronic signature is also allowed for electronic submittals.
+If submitting a scanned or electronic copy, the CONTRACTOR will retain the original signed A19-1A in CONTRACTOR's records, per record retention requirements. - Supporting documentation may be submitted via email. - Each invoice shall only bill for actual hours worked during the quarter, which may be higher or lower than the FTE estimate in Appendix A, Statement of Work, Section 1, Table 1 Key Staff Table.

+• Quarterly invoicing will follow the schedule in Table 8.